 THE IKOUII BOOK PROJECT

-INSIDE THEIR STUDIO: Artists with disabilities and their collaborators brings together 30 artists from 10 different countries, the publication draws together a range of practices and provides a rare glimpse into the artists studio practices, inspirations and personal journeys.
-Since its release in 2020, the INSIDE THEIR STUDIO book has been sold worldwide in 13 countries.
-The book featuring artists who identify with a disability is now included in the collection of several universities and libraries across the United States, including RIT/Rochester Institute of Technology and Gallaudet University.
+The organization’s first book, titled: INSIDE THEIR STUDIO: Artists with Disabilities and Their Collaborators featured 30 artists from 10 different countries with 17 disabilities represented.
+The publication provided a rare glimpse into the artists’ studio practices, inspirations, and personal journeys.
+Since its release in 2020, the book has been sold worldwide in 13 countries.
+It is included in collections and used as required reading of universities, libraries, galleries, and museums across the United States, including RIT/Rochester Institute of Technology and Gallaudet University.
+Recently, the book was acquired by MoMA/The Museum of Modern as part of the participatory space featured within their current exhibition, Matisse: The Red Studio in New York.

 Aleatha Lindsay is an Atlanta based award-winning multi-disciplinary artist, independent curator, disability advocate, and published author.
 She is a graduate of Georgia State University, Russell Sage College, as well as Savannah College of Art & Design where she holds a Master of Arts in Creative Business Leadership.
 Trained in classical ballet since the age of 7, she studied Dance Movement Therapy in Corfu, Greece under the direction of Dr. Danielle L. Fraenkel.
 After completing her studies, she went on to pursue posts in the mental health, arts community development, and special education arenas.
 She has held curatorial and leadership roles at several arts organizations in the metro Atlanta area including Kudzu Art Zone, Art Center and Gallery.